Mortgage Company Holds on Insurance Proceeds: Getting Your Money Released

 If your mortgage balance is significantly less than the insurance payment and the lender is holding the entire amount:

 - Send a written demandrequesting immediate release of the amount exceeding the outstanding loan balance.
 Point out that the mortgage clause pays proceeds “as interests appear” and that the lender's interest is limited to the outstanding debt.
-Cite Schoolcraft v.
-Ross and the implied covenant of good faith and fair dealing.
+The lender has an obligation under the implied covenant of good faith and fair dealing to release funds when its security is not impaired (see the Schoolcraft v.
+Ross discussion above).

 - Argue that the security is not impaired.If you owe $100,000 on a property worth $700,000 (even in its damaged condition), there is no scenario in which the lender's $100,000 interest is at risk.
 The lender's security is fully protected by the remaining equity, the land value, and the insurance proceeds themselves.

-- Cite Civil Code Section 2924.7and its 30-day release requirement.
+- Send a documented written demand for release.
 Attach documentation of the outstanding loan balance and the insurance payment amount.
+Frame the demand around the Schoolcraftprinciple that the lender must act in good faith and release proceeds when its security is not impaired.
+Request a response within 30 days as a customary expectation (no statutory deadline applies).
 Make it clear that you are requesting release of the excess — not the portion that corresponds to the lender's interest.

 - Escalate if necessary.
 If the lender refuses, involve an attorney.
 A formal demand letter from counsel citing Schoolcraft and the relevant Civil Code sections is often enough to break the logjam.
 You can also file a complaint with the California Department of Financial Protection and Innovation (DFPI) or the CFPB.